tpunt/php-internals/README.md

 # PhpInternals

-This is the server application to the phpinternals.net website - a website that provides resource on PHP's internals.
+This is the server application for the [phpinternals.net](https://phpinternals.net) website - a place that provides resources on PHP's internals.

 The technology stack for the server application is as follows:
  - Elixir